n-wen/iosmaster/README.md

 Contributions are welcome.
 To test and run this extension, please refer to [vscode](https://github.com/microsoft/vscode) extension developing docs.

-Feel free to submit issues or feature requests
+Feel free to submit issues or feature requests on [github](https://github.com/n-wen/iosmaster)

 **License**